giriaryan694-a11y/TermuxCodeSpace/README.md

     ├── project-b/
     └── project-c/
         │
-        │  proot --rootfs=<clone> ...  (http_proxy → 127.0.0.1:<proxy-port>)
+        │  proot --rootfs=<clone> ...  (http_proxy/https_proxy → 127.0.0.1:<proxy-port>, if enabled)
         ▼
   code-server on port 2000, 2001, 2002 ...
 ```

 Each codespace is a full independent Ubuntu filesystem.
 Changes made in one environment do not affect the others.
-Each codespace's network proxy, log, and domain policy are likewise independent.
+Each codespace's network proxy, log, domain policy, and proxy on/off state are likewise independent.

 ## File Structure